 Back in the early 2000s, there was a period of about 6 months where I played the Star Wars game Jedi Outcast pretty much exclusively, and with a few of my friends would play match after match of LAN multiplayer.
 We even added our own skins and voices, and edited the game's files to make the bots act how we wanted them to.
 I also really liked its sequel, Jedi Academy, but only for its single player.
 I found its multiplayer maps far less interesting, and didn't like it that I could no longer control how the bots behaved.
 Stormtroopers with Force powers?
 No thanks.

 About six months ago, I had a bit of a hankering to catch up with Kyle, and tried to play the original Dark Forces and Jedi Outcast again.
-Unfortunately, I couldn't get either to work the way I wanted them to work.
+Unfortunately, I couldn't get either to work the way I wanted them to work on newer hardware and operating systems.

 But with the fairly recent release of Jedi Knight: Dark Forces 2 on GOG, I got my chance to play the only game in the series that I'd never played before.